-Part of the course curriculum is the students read the book Rich Dad Poor Dad, play the game Cashflow 101, and answer questions from Business Week in competitive game format using "clickers."
-View the BUS 120 syllabus
+Part of the course curriculum is the students read the book Rich Dad Poor Dad, play the game "Cashflow 101," and answer questions from Business Week in competitive game format using "clickers."
+For a full overview of the course, check out the BUS 120 syllabus.

-Contrast these experiences with other schools which often don't allow you to take business courses or enter the business school until your junior year.
+Contrast these experiences with other schools, which often don't allow you to take business courses or enter the business school until your junior year.
 BUS 120 students also have the opportunity to participate in a service learning project that sends thousands of lightly-used sandals from Niagara Falls' Cave of the Winds to developing countries.